minhpham2015/beplus-metadata-ai-analyzer/readme.txt

 Deleting the plugin (not just deactivating it) removes all of its options and post meta from the database via `uninstall.php`.

+= Who develops this plugin? =
+This plugin is developed and maintained by BePlus, a WordPress and Shopify development studio.
+You can learn more about our work at [beplusthemes.com](https://beplusthemes.com/).

 == Screenshots ==

 1. SEO meta box with Google snippet preview and focus keyword analysis.